hughesd22/the-odin-project-notes/README.md

-# the-odin-project-notes
+# Ruby
-A collection of notes documenting important information from The Odin Project for reference
+A collection of notes documenting important information about the Ruby programming language